-To perform the installation the user should load their prefered version of Python, activate their Conda environment and run the following command:
+To perform the installation, users should load the preferred version of Python, activate the Conda/Virtual environment and run the following commands.

 This page outlines ways to generate and view performance data for your program using tools available at OSC.